Enhancing Engagement: Enabling Comments on My Articles

 Last week, I introduced the first phase of a major project: incorporating reactions to my articles.
 Today, I'm excited to unveil the second phase: enabling comments on my articles.

-The Beginning of a Major Project: Adding Reactions to My Articles
+Enhancing Engagement: Adding Reactions to My Articles

 A Second Phase